What is the minimum core?

-Developing and improving your minimum core skills will enable you to consider how to best teach your subject in ways that also support the development of your learners’ skills in these areas.
 You may need to be prepared to meet the needs of your learners whose levels of literacy, language, numeracy and ICT skills might otherwise jeopardise or hinder their learning.
 You can read about embedding these skills during your sessions here.

 As a teacher, trainer and/or assessor, you need to ensure your own skills are adequate, to help improve those of your learners.
 For example, you might encourage your learners to use various aspects of new technology, but not feel confident at using them yourself.
 You might like to take additional training, for example, if your computer skills need further development or you feel your spelling and grammar need improving.
-The FELTAG Report Paths forward to a digital future for Further Education and Skills (2014) recommends an increase in the use of technology.
+The FELTAG Report Paths forward to a digital future for Further Education and Skills (2014) recommended an increase in the use of technology.
 When teaching, your learners will trust and believe you, for example, if you are spelling words wrongly in a handout or a presentation, your learners might think the spelling is correct, just because you are their teacher.
 There are some links towards the end of this article which you might find helpful.